Argentina at the FIFA World Cup: Miscellaneous

-Argentina's game versus West Germany in 1958 featured a yellow jersey instead of the traditional light blue and white colors or blue as alternate.
+Argentina's match against West Germany in 1958 featured a yellow jersey instead of the traditional light blue and white colors or blue as alternate.
 This was because both teams wore white jerseys, creating confusion.
-As the South American side forgot to bring an alternate one, they decided to borrow jerseys from local team club Malmö.
+As the South American side forgot to bring a second jersey, they decided to borrow jerseys from local team club Malmö.
 Germany won 3–1.

-In the 1978 France - Hungary match something similar occurred.
+In the 1978 France–Hungary match something similar occurred.
 Both teams arrived to the match with white jerseys, so France was forced to borrow jerseys from Mar del Plata's local club Kimberley.
 France wore striped green and white keeping the traditional blue shorts and red socks.
 France won 3–1.